rangle/ngcourse/handout/13-advanced-form-validation.md

     };
 ```

-Don't forget to inject $state into the controller.
+Don't forget to inject $state into the controller and to add the `users-service.js` into your index.html.

 ## Disabling Login for Missing Data